Search tax-exempt hospitals

 - Did the tax-exempt hospital, or an authorized third party, take any of the following collection activities before determining whether the patient was eligible for financial assistance:

 Under the ACA, states have the choice to expand Medicaid eligibility for their residents up to 138% of the federal poverty guidelines.
 The Medicaid expansion provision of the ACA did not go into effect until January 2014, so data in this web tool will not reflect each state's current Medicaid eligibility threshold.
 For up to date information, please visit the Terms and Glossary under the Resources tab.

 After enactment of the ACA, has the state in which this tax-exempt hospital is located expanded Medicaid?
 NO

 The federal poverty guidelines (FPG) are set by the government and used to determine eligibility for many federal financial assistance programs.
 Tax-exempt hospitals often use FPG guidelines in their Financial Assistance policies to determine which patients will qualify for free or discounted care.

 If not, is the state's Medicaid threshold for working parents at or below 76% of the federal poverty guidelines?
-NO
+YES

 In addition to the federal requirements, some states have laws stipulating community benefit requirements as a result of tax-exemption.
 The laws vary from state to state and may require the tax-exempt hospitals to submit community benefit reports.
 Data on this web tool captures whether or not a state had a mandatory community benefit reporting law as of 2011.
 For more information, please see Community Benefit State Law Profiles Comparison at The Hilltop Institute.